Why Goals are Important in Video Marketing (and Any Other Marketing)

 Know Your Goals

 Every video you produce should have an aim.
-Before you ever press the record button, plan out what you’re going to do and what purpose it’s going to serve for your business.
+Before you ever press the record button, plan out what you will do and what purpose it will serve for your business.
 It only takes a minute to sit down and think about this, but it can make all the difference for your company’s long-term success using video content marketing.
 How are you trying to make viewers feel?
 What do you want them to do when they finish watching?
 You should have direct answers to these questions before moving forward.

 We recommend setting SMART goals for all of your marketing efforts.
 Smart goals are: